What is zero waste?

 My goal is to share simple guides, DIYs, and frequently asked questions going through my head when I started to live more sustainably.

-You can find tips on how to reduce your waste, how to recycle different stuff, how-to DIY various products, how to save money by living zero waste, where to find plastic-free products, and even how to make simple & waste-free vegan food!
+You can find tips on how to reduce your waste, how to recycle different stuff, how-to DIY various products, how to save money, where to find plastic-free products, how to make simple & waste-free vegan food, and more!

-I want to show you that EVERY action and every person counts!
-And that together, we can make a difference. ⚡️
+I want to show you that EVERY action & every person counts and that together, we can make a difference. ⚡️

 Who’s behind Almost Zero Waste?

 My name is Merilin, and I’m 26 years old.